History

 What you will study

-good literacy skills with a good pass in English Language GCSE
+Interest, curiosity and a genuine desire to study the past.
+Willingness to work independently.
+Good literacy skills with a good pass in English Language GCSE.

 How you will be assessed